 How to turn off /on the blind spot assist

-If you are going to tow a trailer or another vehicle, turn off the blind spot assist.
+If you will tow a trailer or another vehicle, turn off the blind spot assist.
 To do so, you can use the buttons on the steering wheel until you see the option for Blind Spot Assist.
 Enter this menu and turn it off using the OK button on the left side of the steering wheel.